WE SHALL BE

 Running from February to December 2025, this exciting new project is focusing on civic pride and community spirit by developing site-specific artworks informed by collaborative thinking, place-based working, and meaningful engagement with local communities.
 WE SHALL BE is more than a commissioning programme; it is a movement that places the creativity and voices of Middlesbrough’s communities at its core.
 Together, we aim to shape public spaces that reflect the spirit, pride, and resilience of the town.

-Members of the public will be asked to donate their old mobile phones.
-These can be dropped off at the following TransPennine Railway Stations; Middlesbrough, Thornaby, Northallerton, Thirsk, Malton and Scarborough.
-Local community venue drop off locations are Newport Community Hub and Breckon Hill Community Centre.
+Members of the public were asked to donate their old mobile phones with donation points including TransPennine Railway Stations; Middlesbrough, Thornaby, Northallerton, Thirsk, Malton, Scarborough and local community centres – Newport Community Hub and Breckon Hill Community Centre.